 - Establishing or supporting rehabilitation professional networks and associations.

 - Gaining recognition for the training and status of new professionals

 - Issues regarding management of services, including cost-recovery schemes

 - Choosing appropriate technologies adapted to each context

 - Establishing temporary artificial limb production facilities in emergency situations with a view to transferring technology and know-how to support local facilities.

 Whether dealing with artificial limbs (known as prostheses, which replace the limb or missing part of the limb), orthoses (which support a paralyzed or weakened limb), or other types of mobility devices (crutches, wheelchairs or walkers), the orthopedic techniques used by Humanity & Inclusion's specialists are adapted to the equipment, skills and infrastructure available in the field.
 The technology used is also chosen according to local context.
 These technical aids help patients to increase their freedom of movement and to adapt to changes in physical capabilities.

 Humanity & Inclusion works closely with Motivation to improve our work in delivering wheelchairs and other mobility devices and have been a regular contributor to international policies and documents developed by the WHO on assistive technology and rehabilitation.

 On its own, an artificial limb or orthotic won't change the life of an amputee.
 Good outcomes require long-term, personalized follow-up.
-Our teams work closely with local health structures to set up recognized training for ortho-prosthetic technicians and physiotherapists, and support the creation of orthopedic centers.
+Our teams work closely with local health structures to set up recognized training for ortho-prosthetic technicians and physical therapists, and support the creation of orthopedic centers.